 Patch Panel for Home Network

 You could connect an RJ45 connector on a solid UTP cable, but it really isn’t recommended.
 Ethernet cables that are hanging loose don’t look nice, aren’t easy to work with, and finding the correct cable is harder.
-But even more important, UTP cables with solid wires are brittle and shouldn’t be bend too much.
+But even more important, UTP cables with solid wires are brittle and shouldn’t be bent too much.

 Patch cables, that you use between your patch panel and switch, have stranded wires which makes them flexible and easier to bend (without breaking the wires).